trhacknon/EMAGNET/README.md

 - Understand this better by vist https://pastebin.com/languages -> choose any syntax and you will list recent uploads -> now visit the default syntax section: https://pastebin.com/archive/text - it affects no one more then emagnet users and few other scrapers that have been using this section without any api key for free - get it?
 Cool!

-As soon as I got another server up in another country and things works again - wich will be within few days - you wont see this message anymore .  :-)
+~~As soon as I got another server up in another country and things works again - wich will be within few days - you wont see this message anymore .  :-)~~

+Alright, 30 minutes after I added above message I got things up and running, things works as before now lets see how stable it works for handle the traffic.

+Cheers! :)

 ### Getting Started